pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/js/codingOutputs/CodingOutputs.md

 using Browser API's to offload the tasks
 ![image](https://user-images.githubusercontent.com/42731246/149968037-2d87d91a-2666-4adf-a135-3873e833fb75.png)

+---

-## 16. setInterval keeps on running until we kill the process
+## 10. setInterval keeps on running until we kill the process

 ![image](https://user-images.githubusercontent.com/42731246/149972934-d770c51d-22b3-4a49-85db-1b5db28a60a5.png)

+---

-## 17. listen is asynchronous so it keeps on running,
+## 11. listen is asynchronous so it keeps on running,

 Every time you hit the request on the browser, you get that logged in as (request event)

 ![image](https://user-images.githubusercontent.com/42731246/149973561-26003a5b-e3c6-43b6-9e2f-728459bc5bff.png)

+---

-## 18.Blocking code in callbacks (async code),
+## 12.Blocking code in callbacks (async code),

 Cons: Not only /about page will take time to load, but this now affects other page routes also getting blocked (Home page route)

 ![image](https://user-images.githubusercontent.com/42731246/149974975-7415bcff-3c8a-4887-9629-5e3b60c2e58f.png)

-## 19
+---

+## 13. What is the output?

 ```js
 a = 10;